How you CAN make Your Life Easier this Christmas –

-Christmas is coming so it’s time for some simple strategies to help make your life easier this Christmas!
-Are you excited?
-Or are you looking forward to it all being over?
-Without even mentioning the C word many of my clients are stressed about something be it work, relationships, having to look after elderly parents, becoming a new mum, generally just not having enough time out for themselves.
+Without even mentioning Christmas many of my clients are stressed about something, be it work, relationships, caring for elderly parents, becoming a new mum, generally just not having enough time out for themselves.

-So Christmas can, if you allow it, just become an added pressure, another burden.
-Did you see what words I used there…if you allow it?
+If you allow it Christmas can just become another burden.
+Did you see what words I used there … if you allow it?

-So enough about stress, I want you to focus on feeling relaxed, having a memorable Christmas that makes you happy or is filled with some happy moments at least and this takes just a little preparation.
+I want you to focus on feeling relaxed, having a memorable Christmas that makes you happy or that is at least filled with some happy moments and this takes just a little preparation.

 Instead of just getting whisked away in all your to do’s and lists I invite you to just spend a few minutes really thinking about some answers to these questions….